illi4/stock-screener/README.md

   - when the market switches to the bearish mode (market below MA200 with MA10 decreasing) as a trigger to close all open positions

 #### Settings
-See `libs/settings.py` for settings:
+See `config.yaml` for settings:
-- Eodhistoricaldata API key
 - Price range for stocks considered on scan
-- Minimum volume threshold (500k)
+- Minimum volume threshold
 - Overextended threshold

+API key must be placed in `.envrc` under variable `API_KEY`

 #### Limitations
 - The scripts were tested on a machine in the `Australia/Sydney` timezone.